Maryland Peace Action

 Erinn Camp Mansour, coordinator, Howard County Peace Action, earned a Bachelor’s Degree in Political Science and Russian language from the Johns Hopkins University, a Master’s Degree in Public Policy, with a focus on international security and economic policy, and a Certificate in Intelligence Analysis, from the University of Maryland School of Public Policy.
 Erinn has held leadership roles for numerous government, corporate, nonprofit, and community organizations and boards of directors.
 Currently, she is a Legislative Aide to State Senator Clarence Lam at the Maryland General Assembly; Vice President, Director of Advocacy, and volunteer at the Mount Hebron High School PTSA; and co-clerk of the Peace Committee at Sandy Spring Friends Meeting.
 Erinn lives in Ellicott City with her husband and three children.
 She loves jazz and 80’s heavy metal music, and dreams of a world free of nuclear weapons.

-Tasnuva Khan, coordinator of Peace Action Montgomery, is a passionate social justice activist and community organizer.
-Tasnuva co-founded the grassroots organization, Muslim Voices Coalition in 2020; served as the public relations chair for the Muslim Community Center of Silver Spring in 2017; and is an organizer for the Montgomery County Faith Alliance for Climate Solutions and Maryland Progressive Healthcare Coalition.
+Tasnuva Khan is Chair of Peace Action Montgomery.
+She is a passionate social justice activist and community organizer.
+Tasnuva is an appointed public member of the Montgomery County Racial Equity Social Justice Advisory Committee.
+Tasnuva co-founded the grassroots organization, Muslim Voices Coalition in 2020.
+She served as the Public relations chair for the Muslim Community Center of Silver Spring in 2017.
+She is an organizer for the Montgomery County Faith Alliance for Climate Solutions and Maryland Progressive Healthcare Coalition.
 Tasnuva has participated in interfaith discussions on human rights for Palestinians with the Muslim Christian Coalition, a subcommittee of the Holy Land Christian Ecumenical Foundation.
-She is an active member of the Silver Spring chapter of the Sisterhood of Salaam Shalom.
-In her foreign policy advocacy work, she organized presentations on Palestinian human rights, persecution of religious minorities in India, and the Rohingya refugees.
-Tasnuva is a Bangladeshi-American Muslim raised in NYC.
+In her foreign policy advocacy work, she organized programs on Palestinian human rights, persecution of religious minorities in India, and the Rohingya refugees.
+Tasnuva is a Bangladeshi-American Muslim raised in NYC and has been living in Maryland since 2009.
 She is a devoted wife and loving mother to 3 children.
 She received her Pharm.D. from St. John’s University in NY and is a clinical staff hospital pharmacist by profession.

 Lucy Duff, co-chair of Prince George’s County Peace and Justice Coalition, became involved with peace activism in the 1980s, beginning with the DC Metro Hiroshima/Nagasaki Commemoration Committee.
 In 1987, she joined the Prince George’s County Peace Action chapter and helped it reach out and network with other progressive local groups to form the Prince Georges County Peace and Justice Coalition, which she continues to co-lead.
 Ms. Duff is a retired librarian.